2 Challenges to Shareholder Primacy

 Case Study: Gun Control

-Oliver Hart uses the example of Dick’s Sporting Goods, which changed its policy on gun control.
+Hart & Zingales uses the example of Dick’s Sporting Goods, which changed its policy on gun control.

 Dick’s Sporting Goods could generate money by selling assault rifles.
 Friedman would have argued that, if it is a profitable strategy to sell high-powered guns, then the company should do so, pay shareholders the extra dividend, and then the shareholders could decide individually to support gun control organisations.
 However, shareholders spending their own money to “reverse” the actions of the company would be very inefficient and suboptimal for the shareholders.